gengstrand/clojure-news-feed/server/aws/README.md

 cd build
 ./build.sh
 cd ..
-# edit copy.sh to comment / uncomment out the lines which install news feed service you are testing with
+# edit copy.sh to comment / uncomment out the lines which installs the news feed service you are testing with
 ./copy.sh /path/to/your/aws.pem
 ```